-If you’re reading this, then you either know the importance of establishing a consistent baby sleep schedule or you’re seriously considering it.
+If you’re reading this, then you know the importance of establishing a consistent baby sleep schedule or you’re seriously considering it.

-Wherever you’re coming from, let me reassure you, starting a baby sleep schedule is not some big, scary thing.
+In either case, I promise that starting a baby sleep schedule is not some big, scary thing.
 It’s a complete blessing, for you and your baby.

-Once you’re done here, check out the post that applies to you.
 In the meantime, make sure you grab my free baby sleep schedules below.

 Note: This post is part of my Baby Sleep Series.
 Before we begin, here are the other posts: